The nature of equity

 Of the five financial statement elements, equity is the most mercurial.
-In part, because it’s a function of recognised assets less recognised liabilities, simply expressed in this form of the accounting equation.
+In part, because it’s measured as the amount of recognised assets less the amount of recognised liabilities, expressed in this form of the accounting equation.

 Assets – Liabilities = Equity (net assets)